-The final was U.K. Squash no.1 & World no.2 Laura Massaro and fellow Brit Sarah-Jane Perry, one journalist at The Guardian drew a comparison to a Wimbledon tennis final, given it was all British final; the article was a fair comment and an excellent comparison to another racquet sport and great coverage for Squash that will boost the profile of the British players and their international counterparts.
+The final was U.K. Squash no.1 & World no.2 Laura Massaro and fellow Brit Sarah-Jane Perry, one journalist at The Guardian drew a comparison to the Wimbledon tennis final, given it was all British final; the article was a fair comment and an excellent comparison to another racquet sport and great coverage for Squash that will boost the profile of the British players and their international counterparts.

 Despite no YouTube Live coverage, the regular updates on social media were useful and even the content featured on BBC Sport got many Squash enthusiasts interested.

 So why Wimbledon comparison?
-Well, it was the first time in 26 years of the British Squash Open, there was been an all-British final, hence you would think one of major broadcasters would make news of this…..you would be wrong in thinking so.
+Well, it was the first time in 26 years of the British Squash Open, there was been an all-British final, hence you would think one of the major broadcasters would make news of this…..you would be wrong in thinking so.

 Squash v Tennis